pgRouting/pgrouting/doc/max_flow/flow-family.rst

 - When the maximum flow is 0 then there is no flow and **EMPTY SET** is returned.

-  - There is no flow when source has the same vaule as target.
+  - There is no flow when source has the same value as target.

 - Any duplicated values in source or target are ignored.
 - Calculates the flow/residual capacity for each edge.
 In the output